073145/073145/README.md

 Extracting insights and optimizing systems through advanced analysis, modeling, and scientific computation.

 📚 Learning & Interdisciplinary Research
 Driven by relentless curiosity, I dive deep into theoretical physics, neuroscience, computer engineering, and beyond.
-For me, interdisciplinarity isn’t just a method—it’s the foundation of innovation.
+For me, interdisciplinarity isn’t just a method—it’s the foundation of innov[...]

 ---